MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 wget https://download.oracle.com/otn_software/linux/instantclient/215000/instantclient-sdk-linux.x64-21.5.0.0.0dbru.zip
 wget https://download.oracle.com/otn_software/linux/instantclient/215000/instantclient-odbc-linux.x64-21.5.0.0.0dbru.zip
 ```
+> Note:
+    -We can get the above links by copying the link against name of the package.
-> Note that the zipfiles are downloaded into your home directory.
+    -Zipfiles are downloaded into your home directory.
 Now create a folder to unzip the files to `/opt/oracle/` using the following command `mkdir /opt/oracle`

 ## Extracting zip files to '/opt/oracle' directory